Hand held compass

 Granted it is easier to learn how to use a cordless screwdriver than a complex piece of software, but the longer term payoff in time saved and improved financial visibility into your business will make the journey worthwhile.
 I recently did a Zoom interview with one of the team at Tradify and thought I would share an article from their site about the basics of job management software and some of its advantages.
 Here is the beginning of that article and a link at the bottom to read the balance….

-Man with pen using one-on-one business coaching
+Man with pen writing a business plan

 How to Manage Variations